-Dive Sites Aqaba, Jordan
+Dive Sites in Jordan Aqaba

 Aqaba is well known for scuba diving, with easy access to some prominent and interesting dive sites.
 Aqaba’s mild climate makes it an ideal location for year-round scuba diving.
 The water temperature during the summer is about 26 degrees Celsius (79 degrees Fahrenheit), dropping to 20 degrees Celsius (68 degrees Fahrenheit) in the winter.
 And in the summer there are over 12 hours of sunlight every day.

-We have over 20 sites along our coastline (with the Tech dive sites more than 30).
+We have over 20 sites along our coastline (with Tech dive sites of more than 30).
 Most of them are in the protected Aqaba Marine Park.
 Each site varies in shape and inhabitants from slopes to drop-offs, canyons to flat bottoms, veiled completely with flourishing corals.

 Famous dive sites in Aqaba